Massage Therapy Styles & Health Benefits

 Your therapist will massage the myofascial gently and feel for stiff or tight areas.
 (Myofascia should be pliable and elastic.)
 With light manual pressure, the therapist will begin massaging and stretching the areas that feel stiff.
 The massage therapist then works with the tissue and supportive sheath to relieve pressure and tightness.
 This process is repeated several times on the same trigger point and other trigger points until the therapist feels the tension or adhesions have been completely released.

 Your body undergoes significant changes during pregnancy.
 Pregnancy massage can aid in these changes by reducing stress, arm and leg swelling, and relieving muscle and joint pain.
 If medication and other medical options are limited, massage may be beneficial.
-The massage therapist will assist you in becoming comfortable with this type of massage by using specially designed massage pillows.
+The massage therapist will assist you in becoming comfortable with this type of massage by using various massage pillows.

 Deep Tissue Massage